MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/copilot-explain-source-code.md

 The **Sources** tool in Microsoft Edge DevTools integrate with Copilot in Microsoft Edge to help you understand source code.

-When inspecting a webpage you didn't build, you might not be familiar with the source code displayed in the **Sources** tool.
+When inspecting a webpage, you might want more information about the source code that's displayed in the **Sources** tool.
 By using the **Explain these lines of code** feature, you get more information about the source code in Copilot in Edge:

 ![Copilot in the Microsoft Edge sidebar, showing the source code and the explanation.](./copilot-explain-source-code-images/copilot-code-explanation.png)